Eastern Connecticut State University

 Students enjoy traditional, semester-long study abroad trips, too, with programs that bring them as nearby as Canada and Puerto Rico or as far away as Japan and Australia.

 Professors across campus engage their students in community-based learning, recognizing the impactful educational experience of working with community members and organizations.
-In 2017-18, the town of Willimantic served as a laboratory for 2,457 students who participated in 165 service events.
-Twelve new service-learning courses ranged from performing arts to business information systems.
-Over the year, approximately 50% of all Eastern students performed community service, logging 26,000 hours in a variety of community service efforts.
+In 2018-19, the town of Willimantic served as a laboratory for more than 2,500 students who participated in more than 150 service events.
+More than 30 service-learning courses ranged from performing arts to business information systems.
+Over the year, more than 50% of all Eastern students performed community service, logging 27,500 hours in a variety of community service efforts that amounted to $700,000 in donated time.

 ON-CAMPUS LEARNING VENUES

-Among other locales on campus, students experience learning in the 19-acre nature preserve known as the Arboretum, the planetarium, radio station, television studio, the Center for Early Childhood Education, the venues of the new 118,000-square foot Fine Arts Instructional Center, and the high-tech labs of the 174,000-square foot Science Building.
+Among other locales on campus, students experience learning in the 19-acre Arboretum nature preserve, the planetarium, the radio station, the television studio, the Center for Early Childhood Education, the venues of the new 118,000-square-foot Fine Arts Instructional Center, and the high-tech labs of the 174,000-square-foot Science Building.

 Students can design their own major through Eastern’s Individualized Major option.
 Students have designed majors such as Digital Multimedia, Psychology and Business Administration, Law and Society, Philosophical Methodology, Multimedia Writing/Production for the Deaf, Behavioral Biology, and French Women’s Studies.